vahtras/best_practices/talk.md

 * Variable and function names are well chosen.
-    - pronouncable
+    - pronounceable
-    - searcable in code (avoid 0, O, l 1)
+    - searchable in code (avoid 0, O, l 1)
     - length of a variable name proportional to scope --